Top 10: Best Video Editing Software for Beginners

 Not an expert?
 Don’t know how to edit videos, have a video studio, or have a bona fide video specialist to shoot and cut your features?
 That’s alright!
 The goal of today’s blog is to show you that with the right video editing software, you too can churn out sleek, professional video content—regardless of experience—and keep your content strategy ahead of the curve.

 Let’s dive in!
-Here are our top 10 best pieces of video editing software for beginners—from cheapest (i.e. free!) to most expensive.
+Here are our recs for the top 10 best pieces of video editing software or video editing apps for beginners—from cheapest (i.e. free!) to most expensive.

 1. Apple iMovie